Donald Bren: Research

-Awards and honors
+Awards and honours

 In 2006 the Los Angeles Times named Bren as both the most powerful and wealthiest person in Southern California, and the Orange County Business Journal named him "Businessperson of the Year" based on the company's office expansion, new building construction, and Bren being recognized for his conservation efforts by the federal government.
 In 2011 the Urban Land Institute awarded Bren its first Vanguard Award, calling him "one of the most consequential developers in American history."
 In 2014 he was named on OC Register's list of the 100 most influential people in Orange County.

 In 2004 Bren received the University of California Presidential Medal, the University's highest honor, because of his financial support throughout the years which at the time was more than $43 million.
 During the award ceremony, former UC President, Robert Dynes said, "[Bren's] passionate philanthropy and commitment to educational excellence have helped strengthen the university."

-In 1998, Bren received the Marine Corps University Foundation's Semper Fidelis Award, which recognizes a distinguished American leader whose commitment to personal and professional excellence embodies those qualities of leadership and character uniquely associated with the United States Marine Corps.
+In 1998, Bren received the Marine Corps University Foundation's Semper Fidelis Award, which recognises a distinguished American leader whose commitment to personal and professional excellence embodies those qualities of leadership and character uniquely associated with the United States Marine Corps.
 Past award recipients include former President George H.W.
 Bush and former Secretary of State George P. Schultz.
 The Foundation also presented Bren with its most prestigious award in 2003, the General Leonard F. Chapman Medallion named in honor of the 24th Commandant of the United States Marine Corps.

 Bren serves on the board of trustees at Caltech and the Los Angeles County Museum of Art.
 He was elected a Fellow with the American Academy of Arts & Sciences in 2007 in the category of Business, Corporate and Philanthropic Leadership.

 Personal life

-Bren has been married three times:

-His first marriage was to Diane Bren and they had three children:

-Cary Bren (born 1959), served as president of Orange County home builder California Pacific Homes.

-Steve Bren (born 1960), a former professional auto racing driver and real estate developer.
+Bren has been married three times.
+His first marriage was to Diane Bren, and they had three children.
+His first son, Cary Bren, born 1959, served as president of Orange County home builder California Pacific Homes.
+His second son, Steve Bren, born 1960, was a former professional auto racing driver and real estate developer.